 Prosecution in the case believes that the DNA evidence did not play a crucial role in his conviction, his confession to police, however, was a large part of his conviction.
 Peterson's attorneys believe that he is "mentally deficient."
 Judge Janet Allen wrote in her opinion, granting a new trial for Peterson, that "[f]alse confessions, especially by those who are cognitively impaired, are very real."

 When innocent people confess to a crime, for reasons such as duress, coercion, or mental impairment, the confession is false.
 These types of confessions happen frequently.
 It is imperative when dealing with a false confession case that an attorney who has experience in dealing with false confession is retained to defend the accused.
 These cases can become complicated and require special skill.
-The Law Offices of Shannon M. Smith has the experience and skill needed to handle cases that involve false confessions.
+The Smith Blythe, PC has the experience and skill needed to handle cases that involve false confessions.
 We have had success in dealing with cases of false confessions.
 Contact our office to set up a consultation if you believe you have given a false confession to a crime.